 This book will explain the benefits of leveraging AWS for SAP and Oracle environments.
-Historically SAP and Oracle environments have built their entire business model based upon on premises.
+Historically SAP and Oracle environments have built their entire business model based upon on-premises.
 They have been two of the most successful software vendors under the on-premises model.
-However, AWS, Google Cloud Platform or GCP is the official name for the Google cloud offering, but we will just refer to it as “Google Cloud” for this book) and even Azure are changing things very rapidly, allowing for the testing of software in a way that was not possible just a few years ago.
+However, AWS, Google Cloud Platform, or GCP is the official name for the Google cloud offering.
+Still, we will refer to it as “Google Cloud” for this book) and even Azure is changing things very rapidly, allowing for the testing of software in a way that was not possible just a few years ago.
 AWS has the lead over all other cloud entities regarding size and growth.
-However, we predict that the Google Cloud will get closer to AWS in the future.
+However, we predict that Google Cloud will get closer to AWS in the future.
 Amazon and Google are competitors with one another, and as with most competition, the customer wins.

 The Book on the Changing Efficiency of IT Brought by AWS & Google Cloud

-SAP and Oracle customers have the highest TCO and SAP and Oracle have developed into the most difficult vendors to work with.
+SAP and Oracle customers have the highest TCO, and SAP and Oracle have developed into the most challenging vendors to work with.

 The Book on the Ability to Move Away from Proprietary Hardware

 If we look at a big company, say Chevron, they are still not going to have the scale or competence of AWS/GCP.
-Does anyone look to Chevron for technology?
+Does anyone seem to Chevron for technology?
 Of course not.